autonity/docs.autonity.org/oracle/run-oracle/index.md

 - Adaptor code template `template_plugin` in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 - Guide for how _To write a new plugin_ using the template in [`/plugins/README`](https://github.com/autonity/autonity-oracle/blob/master/plugins/README.md).

-## Configure oracle profiling TO DRAFT

-### Setup oracle profile config TO DRAFT

-profileDir config. profile - set up using influx. can be same or separate instance to the one used for agc. same config set up as for agc. so build your own grafana board for aos

 ## Stopping the Autonity Oracle Server